 Return your sewing machine to a normal, piecing stitch length.
 Install your quarter inch foot.

-Lay out the units into rows.
+Lay out the units into the Illinois design.
 Pay particular attention to the FGUs pointing out from the center.
-The dark side of the HST is in the corner.
+The dark side of the HST is in each corner.

 Sew the units into rows.
 Press with the SA away from the FGUs.